"Quousque tandem abutere, Catilina, patientia nostra?"

 Students of Rhetoric

 Learn the canon by collision.
 Every dimension surfaces with a real Cicero passage; every device with a Latin parallel.
-The framework becomes legible by example.
+Write your own speeches in the Workshop and watch the rubric become legible by doing.

 Speechwriters & Communicators